DeepNeuralAI/DL-Brain-Tumor-Detection/README.md

-# Brain Tumor Detection
+# Brain Tumor Detection using Transfer Learning

 ## Data
 The data was obtained from the MICCAI 2013 Challenge on Multimodal Brain Tumor Segmentation

-* Menze et al., The Multimodal Brain TumorImage Segmentation Benchmark (BRATS), IEEE Trans.
+* Menze et al., The Multimodal Brain Tumor Image Segmentation Benchmark (BRATS), IEEE Trans.
 Med.
 Imaging, 2015.

 ## Model
 The machine learning model relies on transfer learning from resnet 50.